zhuangbiaowei/learn-with-open-source/zh/before-start_en.md

 Since this is an open writing document, I am not particularly sure when I write this paragraph that this document will have only four target users.
 Maybe it can be of value to more people……
 ## The basic conditions
 ### A computer with Internet access
 It does seem irresponsible to say that these are all the basics.
 But it's really enough.
-Assuming you are just working on an open source JavaScript project, install a developer-friendly browser like FireFox/Chrome and you are basiclly ready to start.
+Assuming that you are just working in an open source JavaScript project, install a developer-friendly browser like FireFox/Chrome and you will be basiclly ready to start.

 Furtherly, of course, there can be more fastidious.
 For example, Windows or Linux/MacOS?
 What distribution should you choose for Linux?
 Once you get into it, there will be endless problems waiting for you.
 ### The preferred Ubuntu
-First, explain why Linux should be choosen because open source software, in many cases, is a more stable and reliable version for Linux, which is easier to solve when it comes to version dependence.
+First, the reason why Linux should be choosen is that open source software, in many cases, is a more stable and reliable version for Linux, which is easier to solve when it comes to version dependence.
 Of course, there are many reliable open source projects for Windows, so Linux is more of a preference for using more open source.
 The jade bed mentioned in JinYong's "The Return Of the Condor Heros" can be used to explain the mystery.
 When you are in an open source enviroment and when your operations are exposed to open source concepts, you are making progress all the time and it's going to be faster.

-The reason of choosing Ubuntun is actually my own preference, as its ease of use is by far the best.
+The reason of choosing Ubuntun is actually my own preference, for it is by far the easiest to use.
 It's more friendly for beginners.
 There are more Chinese resources on the Internet.

-In addition, there is a very famous article on the Internet named "[Why developers should use Mac OS X and simple history of OS X(《开发人员为何应该使用Mac OS X 兼 OS X 小史》）](https://blog.youxu.info/2010/02/28/why-mac-os-x-for-programmers/)"(https://blog.youxu.info/2010/02/28/why-mac-os-x-for-programmers/), which is also very convincing and recommended to read.
+In addition, there is a very famous article on the Internet named "[Why developers should use Mac OS X and simple history of OS X(《开发人员为何应该使用Mac OS X 兼 OS X 小史》）](https://blog.youxu.info/2010/02/28/why-mac-os-x-for-programmers/)", which is also very convincing and recommended to read.
 ### If you really like Windows
-Admittedly, in the Windows enviroment, you also can learn about open source.
-There are many open source people working hard on the Windows platform.
-A lot of environment building tools are being developed bit by bit like RubyInstaller, XAMPP, cygwin and so on.(Specific nouns will not be explained here)
+Admittedly, in the Windows enviroment, you can also learn about open source.
+There are many open source person working hard on the Windows platform.
+A lot of environment building tools are being developed inch by inch like RubyInstaller, XAMPP, cygwin and so on.(Specific nouns will not be explained here)

-But, a lot of time, you will encounter inexplicable report error and it is not unreasonable that a lot of people will suddenly look up into the sky in a night and curse:"This rotten Windows!"
+But, at a lot of time, you will encounter inexplicable report error and it is not unreasonable that a lot of people will suddenly look up into the sky in a night and curse:"This rotten Windows!"
 ### The network will not be blocked
 Yes, if this article is lucky enough to be translated into English, this paragraph can be completely deleted.
 Because they could not imagine that we would encounter such difficulties.
 And overcoming this difficulty is an absolutely necessary skill for learning software development.
 So……if you do find your target site inaccessible, ask for help.
 (Sorry, I can't help you in this document.
 But I left my email.)